 Although reishi mushrooms have a subtly sweet aroma reminiscent of cocoa, they have a strong earthy, bitter taste.

-The bitter taste is a quality indicator that signifies the availability of beneficial polysaccharides called triterpenes.
+The bitter taste is a quality indicator that signifies the availability of beneficial terpinoids called triterpenes.
 Therefore, you can leverage this to tell whether your supplements are authentic.

 Triterpenes, specifically ganoderic acids, are behind the bitter flavor of reishi.
 Reishi is the only source of ganoderic acids.
-These acids are active polysaccharides with a molecular structure similar to steroid hormones .
+These acids have a molecular structure similar to steroid hormones .

 The absence of the bitter flavor in your supplements means you’ll miss out on the following benefits offered by triterpenoids: